 SMTP Configuration

-file in your ColibriPlus root directory and add your mail server credentials.
+To configure SMTP, you need to edit the .env file in your ColibriPlus root directory and add your mail server credentials.

-file and locate the mail configuration section, then update it with your SMTP server details:
+Open the .env file and locate the mail configuration section, then update it with your SMTP server details:

 MAIL_MAILER=smtp